dyweb/gommon/doc/style.md

 - use [subtest][Go: Subtest and Sub-benchmarks]
   - this allows setup and teardown using vanilla go code without any framework
 - use `TestMain` for package level setup and tear down
-- [ ] TODO: add godlen file, add refer to hashicorp test video
+- [ ] TODO: add golden file, add refer to hashicorp test video
+- when assert error thant will cause panic for following code use `require` instead of `assert`
+- define anonymous struct for table driven test

 ## Ref